 It is important to understand the difference between comprehensive vs limited coverage visitors’ insurance plans:

-Comprehensive vs limited coverage: Comprehensive health insurance coverage plans pay a higher amount, some of them paying 100% of the policy maximum.
-After the deductible, In most cases leaves you with minimal out-of-pocket cost.
+After the deductible, in most cases leaves you with minimal out-of-pocket cost.
 Fixed Benefit plans pay a fixed amount for each and every procedure.

 Compare Travel Insurance Plans

-It’s important to understand the basic terms and their use. let us go through the terms before buying a policy.
+It’s important to understand the basic terms and their use.
+Let us go through the terms before buying a policy.

-Limited coverage insurance provides basic protection, and is usually less expensive (Low cost) than comprehensive coverage plans.
+Limited coverage insurance provides basic protection and is usually less expensive (Low cost) than comprehensive coverage plans.

 Limited coverage plans have a fixed, pre-defined amount for each benefit.
-Any costs that exceed the fixed amount, Must be paid out of pocket.
+Any costs that exceed the fixed amount must be paid out of pocket.

-Medical costs are really very expensive in America, let’s take up an example to understand how a fixed coverage plan works:
+Medical costs are really very expensive in America; let’s take up an example to understand how a fixed coverage plan works:

 Considering the Cost of hip surgery = $40,000